-New generic top-level domains (new gTLDs) are ostensibly designed to promote innovation, brand equity, and competition in the domain name space, but the program is proving costly for many big brands.
+New generic top-level domains (new gTLDs) are ostensibly designed to promote innovation, brand equity, and competition in the Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. name space, but the program is proving costly for many big brands.
 In previous posts we’ve explored the problems these new extensions pose for branding and security professionals, as well as the pros and cons of restricted gTLDs.
 Today we will examine three infringement cases that illustrate some of these challenges.

 The new gTLD program has resulted in the increased registration of major brand names, which is causing a lot of concern for trademark owners.
 There have been a number of Uniform Rapid Suspension System (URS) and Uniform Domain-Name Dispute-Resolution Policy (UDRP) cases filed in response.
 While most brands have registered their trademarks in the original top-level extensions, such as .com, .net, and .org, the introduction of more than 1,000 new gTLDs means thousands of potential new trademark infringement cases.

 Trademark infringement involving TLDs occurs when someone unrelated to a brand registers a domain name that includes that brand’s moniker.
 This is often referred to as cybersquatting – when someone who doesn’t have rights to use a name attempts to profit from someone else’s trademark.

 Let’s take a look at three current cases involving .EMAIL, .SUCKS, and .PORN.